 If you are just starting to explore personal development, setting a daily routine is definitely a great way to start.
 The difference between a routine and a ritual is the attitude behind the action.
 A routine is a series of actions that we do everyday and focuses on the completion of a task, whereas a ritual is more meaningful and focuses on the performance of a task.
 Daily rituals aren’t necessary extravagant or overly-complicated.
 Aside from monitoring our healthy eating habits, drinking eight glasses of water per day, and following a beauty regimen, it also comprised of a series of small habits that allow us to become the best version of ourselves.
 By creating a daily ritual that works for us, it will…

-- Instill a sense of structure, familiarity, and direction
+- Instil a sense of structure, familiarity, and direction

 - Increase efficiency, thus producing the same effect to our productivity levels